 According to the Interim Regulations on Real Property Tax of the PRC, or the Real Property Tax Regulations, which were amended on January 8, 2011, real property tax shall be paid by the property owners based on the residual value of real property following a subtraction of 10% to 30% from the original value of the property, and the specific range of subtraction, the tax payment period and the detailed implementing rules shall be decided or formulated by the local governments of provinces.
 Although the PRC government has been considering imposing real property tax on a nationwide scale, most of the provinces have not promulgated any detailed implementing rules about real property tax or levy the real property tax yet.
 In another attempt to cool the real estate market, the PRC government has designated Shanghai and Chongqing as trial regions to impose the real property tax, and in response, on January 27, 2011, both Shanghai and Chongqing implemented local rules regarding the imposition of real property tax, with these rules taking effect on January 28, 2011, with Chongqing amending its rules on January 13, 2017.
-On February 20, 2013, the PRC State Council, in an executive meeting, stated a new policy regarding the real property tax that the government would select more trial regions for the real property tax that year, however, most provinces still have not implemented any local rules regarding the imposition of real property tax yet.
-On October 23, 2021, the SCNPC granted authority to the State Council to implement the reformulation of real property tax policies in certain trial regions.
-These reformed policies propose that real property taxes would be imposed on land users and property owners of various types of properties, residential and non-residential (except for rural homesteads and rural buildings).
-However, as of the date of this annual report, the relevant policy had not yet specified the exact trial regions where the policies will be implemented, relevant tax bases or rates and other details concerning real property taxes.
-Nonetheless, these proposed policies represent another step taken by the PRC government in its long-term effort to curb what it perceives as an overheated real estate market and property speculation, with an aim to promote a healthy and stable property market.
-In general, the imposition of these real property taxes are expected to reduce reliance on property development and affect property transactions within the policy's pilot regions in tye short run, and to alleviate sharp increases in property prices in the pilot regions.
+On February 20, 2013, the PRC State Council, in an executive meeting, stated a new policy regarding the real property tax that the government would select more trial regions for the real property tax regulations may eventually be officially implemented any local rules regarding the imposition of real property tax yet.
 Real property tax regulations may eventually be officially implemented at the national level; any such regulation could significantly impact the real estate market.
 In light of these developments, we cannot guarantee that our operations will not be adversely affected.